Ramesses IX: Year 16/17 Tomb robberies

 His reign is best known for the year 16 and year 17 tomb robbery trials, recorded in the Abbott Papyrus, the Papyrus Leopold II, Papyrus BM 10054 and on the recto of both Papyrus BM 10053 and Papyrus BM 10068.
 It has been suggested that the undated Papyrus Mayer B, dealing with the plundering of the tomb of Ramesses VI, may also stem from his reign.

 During these trials it became clear that several royal and noble tombs in the Western Theban Necropolis had been robbed, including that of a 17th Dynasty king, Sobekemsaf II.
 Paser, Mayor of Eastern Thebes or Karnak, accused his subordinate Paweraa, the Mayor of West Thebes responsible for the safety of the necropolis, of being either culpable in this wave of robberies or negligent in his duties of protecting the Valley of the Kings from incursions by tomb robbers.
 Paweraa played a leading part in the vizierial commission set up to investigate, and, not surprisingly, it proved impossible for Paweraa to be officially charged with any crime due to the circumstantiality of the evidence.
 Paser disappeared from sight soon after the report was filed.

+Papyrus BM 10053 from Year 17 of this king records that 8 of the workmen of Deir El-Medina had "been apprehended by the local authorities somewhere within the west Theban necropolis, and [were] duly escorted across the river to the main city of Thebes."
+The workmen were interrogated for robbing a royal tomb--that of Queen Isis, Ramesses III's chief royal wife.
+They then disappear from history and were presumably executed by impalement for their crimes according to Benedict G. Davies.

+Year 19

+According to the latest archaeological information, Ramesses IX died in Regnal Year 19 I Peret day 27 of his reign.
+Therefore, he enjoyed a reign of 18 years, 4 months and 6 days.

 Projects

 Burial chamber of Ramesses IX's KV6 royal tomb.

-In the sixth year of his reign, he inscribed his titulature in the Lower Nubian town of Amara West.
 Most of his building works centre on the sun temple centre of Heliopolis in Lower Egypt where the most significant monumental works of his reign are located.
 However, he also decorated the wall to the north of the Seventh Pylon in the Temple of Amun-Re at Karnak.
 Finally, his name has been found at the Dakhla Oasis in Western Egypt and Gezer at Canaan which may suggest a residual Egyptian influence in Asia; the majority of the New Kingdom Empire's possessions in Canaan and Syria had long been lost to the Sea Peoples by his reign.
 He is also known for having honoured his predecessors Ramesses II, Ramesses III and Ramesses VII.
 He also paid close attention to Lower Egypt and built a substantial monument at Heliopolis.